-Students registered with the Disability Resource Center are asked to nominate a faculty person who has made a difference in their experience as a student with a disability.
+Students registered with the Center for Equal Access are asked to nominate a faculty person who has made a difference in their experience as a student with a disability.
 Emphasis is given to recognizing supportive activities that challenge the traditional belief of disability as a deficiency and encourage students to reach above and beyond through education and understanding.

 The Vivat Volunteer Award will recognize faculty and staff at the department level who volunteer at the College for campus-wide events such as Homecoming; student activities such as chaperoning dances and Community Day; or beautifying the campus through the gardens or clean-up initiatives.